Critical AI Summer Reading: Empires, Cons and Everlasting False Promises

 Prompt Engineering Cosa Nostra

 I understand that the media has to write about the shiny new thing that Jony Ive will birth to Altman.
-I also understand that many organizers have to fill expensive conference chairs (especially Harari); but there is such a large discrepancy between the media-influencer spiel and the situation on the ground, that the only thing left for AI hypers is to convince us that the original pizza should be topped with banana.
+I also understand that organizers need to fill those pricey conference seats (Harari, we see you).
+But the gap between slick AI hype and real life ops is so huge, the next spin will be that banana was the original pizza topping.

 There are three layers to that marketing overhype AI underground.

 First and simplest are the literal scammers.
-This is the smallest – but on the other hand – the loudest group.
-Older examples include Elizabeth Holmes and Adam WeWork Neumann; and in more modern crypto AI summers – SBF FTX or Elon Musk that will launch Grok3 to write some new histories.
-The criminal’s mind – says Bruce Wayne – is quite simple, and the paragraph about them is consequently short.
-Those people do not have any valid technology roadmap.
-When talking to investors or the media, they present verifiable falsehoods.
+They’re the smallest, but by far the loudest crew.
+Think Elizabeth Holmes and Adam ‘WeWork’ Neumann back in the day; or today’s crypto-AI summers starring SBF FTX or Elon Musk with his Grok3 “history rewrite” effort.
+The criminal’s mind – says Bruce Wayne – is simple, and the paragraph about them consequently short.
+They have no genuine tech roadmap – and peddle demonstrably false claims when talking to investors or the press.

-Some of them are so flirtatious with prison that (instead of driving around pansies like normal bandits) go to the state NPOO type how completely autonomous robotaxies are ready to test the brakes in front of some Zagreb schools.
+Some of them are so prison-flirtatious that (instead of driving around pansies like normal bandits) go to the official EU funding document – and type how completely autonomous robotaxies are ready to test the brakes in front of some Zagreb schools.

 Don’t worry, Picard’s FacePalm is Lurking Around the Corner

 Others understand that prisons are not hotels; so they smooch around us coated with virtual grease.
-Your perfidious long-term gamblers will not shout objective and hard claims; they will bathe their narrative in something quasi-possible, potentially beneficial or harmful to humanity.
+Those perfidious long-term gamblers will not shout some hard claims.
+They will bathe their narrative in something quasi-possible, potentially beneficial or harmful to humanity.

-Americans group them into doomers and gloomers.
-Doomer shouts that AI is causing (un)employment of programmers – and totally ignores macroeconomics, startup-VC-funding coughing and normalization after the COVID bubble.
+Americans tend to group them into doomers and gloomers.
+Doomer shouts that AI is killing programmer jobs – completely ignoring macroeconomics, chronic startup-VC bronchitis, and the quiet fart of the COVID bubble deflating.
 Gloomer, on the other hand, is proposing to the MIXX jury that an electric hypercar could one day become an oldtimer.
-Sure mate, the racing cemeteries in Dubai demonstrate just that.
+Sure mate, the racing car cemeteries in Dubai demonstrate just that.

 Or let’s say Aleksa Gordić, who is working on artificial general intelligence (AGI), although the whole field is struggling with the “general” part of the term.
 Gordić says how his daemon will construct safe roads, bridges, and Dyson spheres.
 Although, Jean Luc Picard experienced during the 24th century that this is not possible.

-(Which is another irony – since it was Mr. Nenad who used the term to defend Zagreb robotaxis.
+(Which is another irony – since it was precisely Mr. Nenad who used the term to defend Zagreb robotaxi shenanigans.
 Nor is this a digression.
 A project must have a legitimate technology roadmap to “qualify” as a Moonshot.
 To be precise, JFK approved launch to the moon based on a realistic engineering plan; and not some Sci-Fi fairy tales)

-Add to that a Gergely Orosz testimony who writes that most of the parabolic statements about “AI Job replacement”, vibe-coding successes, robo-taxis that relieve traffic and new AEO tools actually undisclosed paid influencer ad; deliberately constructed and purposefully interwoven with falsehoods, so that nerds can “correct” the post with comments; unwittingly increasing the virality of the quasi-claim.
+Add to that a Gergely Orosz testimony who writes that most of the parabolic statements – about “AI Job replacement”, vibe-coding successes, robo-taxis that relieve traffic and new AEO tools – are actually undisclosed paid influencer ads; deliberately constructed and purposefully interwoven with falsehoods; so that nerds can “correct” the post with comments; unwittingly increasing the virality of the quasi-claim.

 I simply want to show that the average young brain – a 25-year-old designer, developer, PM or copywriter – will have to fight with all his might against the techno-marketing machine that has been greasing its communication gears for 70 years.
 Namely, the original sin of the AI field are their first gamblers, John McCarthy and Claude Shannon.
 The two of them danced around the definition of artificial intelligence, going back and forth around exact terminology.
 Let’s hear what McCarthy had to say back then, in 1952…